 Canada supports the mandate of the Foundation to bring about healing, recognition, understanding and commemoration of the Sixties Scoop to ensure its legacy is not forgotten.
 Once established, the services of the Foundation will be available to all Indigenous people impacted by the Sixties Scoop and their families.

 In August 2017, the Government of Canada and representatives of the plaintiffs signed an Agreement-in-Principle aimed at resolving Sixties Scoop litigation.
 The agreement-in-principle includes Status Indians and Inuit.
 A final agreement was signed on November 30, 2017.
 In August 2018, the federal court and the Ontario Superior Court approved the terms of the settlement agreement.

 Through the settlement, Canada is resolving the issues raised by Status Indians and Inuit; however, the Government of Canada will continue to work with its provincial partners to address the harms suffered by other Indigenous children (including Métis and non-status Indians) during this period as a result of their placement with non-Indigenous families.

 The Government of Canada remains committed to resolving litigation with Indigenous peoples involving childhood claims, outside of the courts.

-More information about the details of the settlement, as well as the notice plan and opportunities for comments is available on the Sixties Scoop settlement website.
+More information about the of the settlement is available on the Sixties Scoop settlement website.